goatface/mplall/README.md

 It has a few kind of options, like randomization, single-file input, blackout on the Raspberry Pi, etc.  Call `mplall.sh` with any junk like `mplall.sh --help` and it will instruct you how it can be invoked.

+## Disclaimer

+If you are not satisfied, please let me know how I can help.
+My goal is to provide a useful script that is simple and easy to use.

+Please see the licence for more details.

 ## History

-`mplall` was originally a one-liner I used mainly for listening to music without any overhead.
-It's also good for watching videos, and although the playlists it can construct are limited, no work is needed by the user (principle of maximum laziness).
+`mplall` was originally a one-liner I wrote to listen to music without any overhead in 2007 during long Gentoo Linux installs.
+I discovered later that it's also good for watching videos.
+Although the playlists it can construct are limited, no work is needed by the user (principle of maximum laziness).

 In more recent years, I found that `omxplayer` is needed on the Raspberry Pi to watch most videos owing to its use of hardware acceleration.
 However, `omxplayer` has a very primitive command-line interface and does not even support playlists.
 None of the scripts I could find online were satisfactory, so I spent time to workout a scripted playlist system to support `omxplayer` in `mplall`.
 Based on these considerations, I thought there could be a wider audience interested in this script (considering the number of forum posts asking how to script `omxplayer`).